georgiosgiatsidis/master-thesis-scala/README.md

 ## IntelliJ IDEA (optional)

-1. Download [IntelliJ](https://www.jetbrains.com/idea/download). from the official website
+1. Download [IntelliJ](https://www.jetbrains.com/idea/download) from the official website.
 2. Install the Scala plugin:  **File > Settings > Plugins.**
 3. Create a new project: **Projects > New Project from existing sources**.
 Then select **Import project from existing model > sbt**.
 After that, rename the project and make sure that the selected JDK version is 1.8.
-Moreover, check that the Scala version is 2.12.* and that the sbt version used is 1.4.4.
-Finally click finish.
+Moreover, check that the Scala version is 2.12.* and that the *sbt* version used is 1.4.4.
+Finally, click finish.
 4. You are ready to go.

 ## Configuration and Execution